yzy1996/Awesome-Learn-3D-From-2D/Diffusion+3D/README.md

 ## 有哪些任务

-- Reconstructing the 3D shape of an object from a singleRGB image
+- Reconstructing the 3D shape of an object from a single RGB image
-- unconditional shape generation or completion
+- Unconditional shape generation or completion
-- Sparse-view Reconstruction
+- Sparse-view reconstruction

-text-to-shape synthesis
+- 3D text-to-shape synthesis